sduplan/bojler/index.md

 ```

 ### Buttons
-We have implemented bulletproof buttons that work properly on all e-mail clients.
+We have implemented bulletproof buttons that work properly on all email clients.

 We've prepared few button variations for you.
 To apply the variation just add one of the following classes next to your `btn` class: